Qbizinc/qbiz-wiki/technical-interviewing/using-coding-view.md

 Things to note:
 * The `Question Selection` radio buttons on the left change what is shown on the right
 * The `Copy` "button" takes all the text of the question and copies it to your clipboard.

-In practice you will copy the text of a question,